 Learn about the Internet of Things and how WiFi-enabled devices can leave you vulnerable.

-Flatiron School is pleased to partner with Deloitte, the world’s largest asset manager, to recruit their next class of cybersecurity trainees.
+Flatiron School is pleased to work with Deloitte, a leading professional services organization, to recruit its next class of cybersecurity trainees.

 Phishing refers to an attempt to get a trusted user to betray sensitive information for profit or to gain access to more secure parts of a network.
 Typically, the desired information includes usernames, passwords, credit card numbers, bank account information, or other important data to utilize or sell.